Tracardi/tracardi-api/manual/en/docs/flow/actions/calculate_time_difference_action.md

-# Calculate Time Diff Plugin
+# Calculate Time Difference Plugin

-This plugin calculates time difference between two dates.
+This plugin calculates the time difference between two dates.

 ## Config

-Plugin takes reference date (field Reference date) and so called 'now date' (Second date).
-Both can be in one of following formats:
-- Now - it's just the moment of running workflow, correct value in date field for this format is just ```now```.
+The plugin takes two dates.

+* 1st date or path to date - this is a reference date, for example, *event@metadata.time.lastVisit*.
+* 2nd date or path to date

+Dates can be in the following formats
+* **now** - the time of workflow execution
-- Date - that one is one specific date given by user.
-Correct values are for example ```2021-03-14``` or ```Aug 28 1999```.
-For more specific information about correct formats, check https://dateutil.readthedocs.io/en/stable/parser.html
+* **date** - correct values are for example *2021-03-14* or *Aug 28 1999*.
+For more information about correct formats, check https://dateutil.readthedocs.io/en/stable/parser.html
-- Path - This one takes path to date.
+* **path** - This one takes a path to date, e.g. *event@metadata.time.lastVisit*

 ## Output

 This plugin returns time difference information on port ```time_difference```.
-Time difference information is ___always___ in form of:
+The returned time difference is ___always___ in form of an object with the following information:

 ```
 {
     "seconds": <number-of-seconds>,